corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 #### Example Configuration

-In the example below, the configuration file (`pki-generation.conf`) uses a placeholder value for `<IDENTITY_MANAGER_ADDRESS>` which you should replace with the external IP/hostname of the Identity Manager service.
+In the example below, the configuration file (`pki-generation.conf`) uses a placeholder value for `<IDENTITY_MANAGER_ADDRESS>` which you should replace with the external IP/hostname of the Identity Manager Service.

 ```guess
 certificates = {